-Regenerative agriculture, also called regenerative farming, has its roots in practices that indiginous people used to maintain healthy land and support successful harvests.
+Regenerative agriculture, also called regenerative farming, has its roots in practices that indigenous people used to maintain healthy land and support successful harvests.
 By contrast, today’s conventional food production methods often deplete soil and pollute waterways while consuming large amounts of natural resources.

 Many people see regenerative agriculture as a way to reverse this damage and bring the environment back into balance, but others view these claims with skepticism.
 Is moving from intensive farming for maximum yield to a regenerative system focused on long-term improvements the solution to today’s climate challenges?